redhat-cip/ebill/README.md

 This file can be placed in `/etc/`, `/Library/Application Support/ebill/`, `~/Library/Application Support/ebill/`, `~/.ebill` and `.`.
-If many files exist, eMedia will read then in this order and update the configuration consequently.
+If many files exist, eBill will read then in this order and update the configuration consequently.

 You can add comments in a configuration file.
 A comment start with a `#`.